Thomas Hill (footballer, born 2002)

-Thomas Daniel Hill (born 13 October 2002) is a dual qualified England, Wales and Republic of Ireland footballer who plays as a midfielder for club Harrogate Town.
-He is a Wales under-21 international.
+Thomas Daniel Hill (born 13 October 2002) is a professional footballer who plays as a midfielder for club Oldham Athletic.
+He is a former Wales under 21 international.

 Club career

 Liverpool

 Hill made his professional debut for Liverpool on 17 December 2019, starting in the away match against Aston Villa in the quarter-finals of the EFL Cup.
 On 5 August 2020, Hill signed a contract extension with Liverpool.

 In September 2020, Hill suffered a season-ending ACL injury; the next month, he signed a new long-term deal with Liverpool after turning 18.

 Harrogate Town

-On 22 January 2025, Hill joined club Harrogate Town on an 18-month contract.
+On 22 January 2025, Hill joined EFL League Two club Harrogate Town on an 18-month contract.
+At the end of his contract, he was invited back to train with the club during pre-season.

+However, in August 2026, he instead joined Oldham Athletic on a one-year deal.

 International career

 Born in England, Hill is of Irish and Welsh descent.
 On 11 March 2022, he was called up by the Republic of Ireland national under-20 football team.
 On 14 March 2023, he was called up to the Wales national under-21 football team.
 On 13 October 2023, he made his Wales Under-21 debut in a 2025 UEFA European Under-21 Championship qualifying match against Czech Republic.